wylieswanson/AgileCLU/README.md

 AgileCLU
 ========
-This library and script package is an implementation of command line tools and Python module that can be used to write software against Limelight Networks' Agile Storage cloud platform.
-It leverages Agile Storage's JSON-RPC APIs to manage, ingest and egress objects from the Agile Cloud.
+AgileCLU is a command line tool implementation and Python programming library for Limelight Networks Agile Storage cloud platform.
+It leverages Agile's JSON-RPC APIs and HTTP ingest and egress capabilities in an easy to use way.

 Communication
 -------------
 Feel free to send any questions, comments, or patches to my Github page (you'll need to join to send a message): https://github.com/wylieswanson/AgileCLU

-Installation:Linux
+Basic Installation
 ------------------
-You do not need to download the source code to install AgileCLU.
-You can install this from PyPI with one of the following commands (sudo is usually required):
+If you already have Python and the [Python Package Index, or PyPI,](http://pypi.python.org/pypi/setuptools) installed on your machine, the installation of AgileCLU is simple and straightfoward.
+If you do not have Python and easy_install on your machine yet, refer to the OS specific installation notes for the Python and PyPI installation methods.
+Otherwise, you can simply issue the following command (sudo is usually required on Linux):

 	easy_install AgileCLU